 4.)
 Falling Backward: You’re sitting back too far.
 Every exercise is a tool—use it the way it’s meant to be trained.
-In this case use a smaller hip hinge at the start of the squat and allow the quads and anterior core to do their job, it’s front squat not a good morning or back squat.
+In this case, use a smaller hip hinge at the start of the squat and allow the quads and anterior core to do their job.

 5.)
 Spread the floor to prevent Valgus collapse: Unless you’re a fan of grotesque knee injuries and months of rehab it’s best to avoid valgus collapse.
-Despite a few (slim few) elite power lifters having great success with the knees diving on a back squat this technique is best avoided.
-Slightly push the knees out during descent of front squats to maintain stacked joints and proper tracking of joints.
+Despite a few (slim few) elite powerlifters having great success with the knees diving on a back squat this technique is best avoided.
+Slightly push the knees out during the descent of front squats to maintain stacked joints.

 6.)
 Grip: If the bar is misaligned imbalances will be referred down the kinetic chain.
 The clean grip gives the most control over the bar, use it.
 Peel a few fingers away from the bar, (as few as two fingers suffice with the clean grip) to gain control and take stress off of the wrists.
 Work on tissue quality and length in the forearms, wrists, and lats to improve comfort with the clean grip.